HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 ## About Version 9.5 Cumulative Fixes

-Beginning with Digital Experience Cumulative Fix 219, in order to make it easier for our customers to transition to DX v9.5, HCL has modified the upgrade process to include the installation of v9.5.
+Beginning with HCL DX CF219, the upgrade process is modified to include the installation of v9.5 for easier to transition to DX v9.5.

 At this time the installation of DX v9.5 with a CF upgrade is opt-in.
 At some point in the future, this installation will be automatic.